agatac/website/source/blog/2017-10-04-glimmer-progress-report.md

 ideas on top of the stable Ember core.

-Unlocking experimentation doesn't just allow for _more_ ideas; it also leads to _better_ ideas, because you can refine them before worrying about backwards compatibility.
+Unlocking experimentation doesn't just allow for _more_ ideas; it also leads to _better_ ideas, because you can try things without worrying about breaking changes.
 With Glimmer.js, we wanted to eat our own experimental dogfood.

 We've wanted to overhaul the component API in Ember for some time now.
 But because components play such a central role, we knew that we _had_ to have a tangible implementation for people to play with before we could credibly ask them to comment on an RFC.
-And we knew that having an implementation would almost certainly shake out design issues that would lead to API changes.
+And we knew that having an implementation would almost certainly shake out design issues that would lead to changes.

-Glimmer.js is our way to iterate on an implementation until we have something we can feel confident submitting to the Ember RFC process.
+Glimmer.js is our way to iterate on a new component API until we have something we can feel confident submitting to the Ember RFC process.

-Below, I'd like to share with you some updates on the work we've been doing since the initial release.

 We've already received incredibly useful feedback from early adopters.
 Chad Hietala and I have also been on a team at LinkedIn using Glimmer.js to build a production application.